nest-desktop/nest-desktop/docs/developer/stages/documentation.rst

 The documentation files for the dev branch are automatically rebuilt (and updated) each time a push is made to the repository.
-The docs for other versions refers to the GitHub tags or branches.
+The docs for other versions refer to the GitHub tags or branches.
-The latest tags is assigned to the latest release version.
+The ``latest`` tag is assigned to the latest release version.

 |